 Submit all proposals via the online submission form located at https://gustavus.edu/forms/sigma-xi-research-proposal.
 Incomplete proposals (missing one of the five sections listed above) will not be considered.
 Paper copies will not be accepted.
 The committee will respond as quickly as possible, but no later than two weeks after your submission.
 Please note that some faculty have some independent study funds available to them so it may not be necessary to wait for a response from the committee in order to begin the research project.
 Occasionally, a proposal will need to be revised and submitted for a second review.

-Undergraduate Summer Research Opportunity
+Locating an Undergraduate Summer Research Opportunity

 Late December and January are perfect times to search for PAID summer research opportunities.
 These are fabulous summer opportunities!
 You have many options to explore: